zerodevapp/new-customer-agent/README.md

 - `PORT`: The port for the webhook server (default: 3000)
 - `TEST_SEND_IMMEDIATELY`: Set to "true" during testing to send emails immediately
 - `TEST_EMAIL_RECIPIENT`: Your email for receiving test emails (overrides recipient during testing)
+- `AUDIT_EMAIL_RECIPIENT`: Email address to receive audit notifications about all processed customers and errors